Azure/apiforfhir-migration-tool/incremental-copy-docs/README.md

 #### How to configure Chunk Duration and Time for export.
 1. Open the Data migration Azure function.
-2. Go to the environemnt variable setting and under it go to App Setting.
+2. Go to the environment variable setting and under it go to App Setting.
 3. Set the below configuration as per the need:
 ```
 Name: AZURE_ExportChunkDuration